ElaWajdzik/SQL_Challenge_Case_Study_5---Data-Mart/B. Data Exploration.md

 ```

 #### Steps:
-- Calculated the total sales for each demographic group and age band based on the data from `Retail` platform.
+- Calculated the total sales for each unique combination of `age_band` and `demographic` for the `Retail` platform.
-- Calculated the percentage of total sales for each demographic group and age band.
+- Computed each combination’s percentage of the total Retail sales, ordering results by descending percentage, so the most significant contributors appear at the top.

 #### Result:
 ![Zrzut ekranu 2024-11-02 180528](https://github.com/user-attachments/assets/5b720855-4ca4-497b-ad8b-689852c2619d)